MicrosoftDocs/windows-iot-public/windows-iot/product-family/what's-new-in-Windows-11-IoT-Enterprise.md

 ## Licensing
 The licensing requirements for Windows 11 IoT Enterprise devices are identical to what is required for Windows 11 IoT Enterprise devices.

 Windows 11 IoT Enterprise will only be available as an [annual release](/lifecycle/faq/windows#windows-11).
-Please contact your distributor for more information.
+Please contact your [Windows IoT distributor](https://aka.ms/IoTDistributorList) for more information.

 ## Compatibility
 Most accessories and associated drivers that work with Windows 10 IoT Enterprise are expected to work with Windows 11 IoT Enterprise.
 Check with your accessory manufacturer for specific details.